Example Builder

 Class Code Number Held Members Details

-ORD 5 David James Williams Beneficially Owned, Fully Paid
+ORD 4 David James Brown Beneficially Owned, Fully Paid

 Australian companies must lodge a Registered Address and Principal Place of Business with ASIC, however the address can be the same for both.